What is Cost of Preferred Stock?

 The recommended modeling best practice for hybrid securities such as preferred stock is to treat it as a separate component of the capital structure.

-But one common point of confusion is, “Why should preferred stock be separated from equity and debt in the first place?”
+But one common point of confusion is the following question, “Why should preferred stock be separated from equity and debt in the first place?”

 Preferred equity is not quite debt capital nor is it common equity, so it has unique attributes that warrant it being a separate input in the WACC formula.